Stabilizer R\'enyi Entropy and Conformal Field Theory: Ising criticality

 To further investigate the universal behavior of the SRE, we implement the second method, the perfect Pauli sampling method, to calculate the full-state SRE across a continuous range of (noninteger) R\'{e}nyi indices $\alpha$.
 This method leverages the fact that once a representative sample of the Pauli strings is generated, the SRE for any value of $\alpha$ can be efficiently computed from the same dataset.
 In this manner, we systematically extract the constant contribution $c_\alpha$ as a function of the R\'{e}nyi index $\alpha$ in the interval $\alpha \in [0.5,4.0]$.

 The resulting data, presented in Fig.~\ref{fig:c_alpha_ising}, demonstrates remarkable agreement with the analytical prediction given by $c_\alpha = \ln \sqrt{\alpha} / (\alpha-1)$.
 This result provides compelling evidence that our replica-based approach accurately captures the universal features of $c_\alpha$ for a broad range of $\alpha$.
 We note that this behavior contrasts with the participation entropies of the TFIM in the computational basis, which undergo a phase transition at $\alpha=1$~\cite{stephan2010renyi}.
-These results confirm the universality of the SRE and its consistency with our field-theoretical framework.
+These results confirm the universality of the SRE and its consistency with our field-theoretical framework~\footnote{Recent work~\cite{rajabpour2025stabilizershannon} predicts a boundary transition in the SRE of the Ising model at $\alpha=4$.
+However, the numerical precision required to observe such transitions exceeds that achievable with our current sample size, and we leave the numerical verification to future work.}.